delodell/jollyjump/wp-content/plugins/wpsso/readme.txt

 <h3>What makes WPSSO Core better?</h3>

+**Makes sure your WordPress content looks great - no matter how it's crawled, shared, re-shared, or posted!**

+WPSSO Core makes sure ALL social crawlers, search crawlers, web browser extensions, mail and messaging apps (Facebook Messenger, iMessage, Skype, WhatsApp, etc.), always get *optimized* and *accurate* information about your webpage content.

 **Uses your *existing content* for meta tags and Schema markup:**

-There's no need to manually re-enter descriptions, titles, product information, select images / videos, etc. &mdash; WPSSO Core reads all your existing WordPress content automatically, and you can optionally fine-tune and customize just about anything and everything. ;-)
+There's no need to manually re-enter descriptions, titles, product information, select images / videos, etc. &mdash; WPSSO Core reads your existing WordPress content automatically, and you can also fine-tune and customize just about anything and everything. ;-)

 WPSSO Core is language / locale aware, allowing you to customize your site information, social pages and Knowledge Graph for different languages!